 * Euro strength seen in focus

 Having bought more than 2 trillion euros worth of bonds over the past three years, the ECB has almost single-handedly depressed borrowing costs in the euro zone to kick start growth and lift prices.
-Markets now expect these often controversial asset buys to finally end in the last quarter of this year.
+The purchases, already twice reduced, are set to run until the end of September and investors are betting on their end in the fourth quarter.

-But predictions for tighter ECB policy are putting pressure on the currency and raising market bets for a rate hike as early as December, a move seen as premature even by the most hawkish of policymakers.
+But predictions for tighter ECB policy are adding to pressure on the currency and raising market bets for a rate hike as early as December, a move seen as premature even by the most hawkish of policymakers.

 Inflation is also years away from rising back to the ECB's target of 2 percent, so Draghi can hardly afford any big currency swings.